Showcases

 WHAT SHOULD I SING?

 I am happy to create the set for you in a private session, or recommend songs in a repertoire coaching session.
 However, if you are self-sufficient, that is also cool.
-I HIGHLY suggest that people do song sets.
-The two songs should contrast and complement each other, while coming together to form some sort of theme or story…
+I HIGHLY suggest that people do story sets.
+The two songs should contrast and complement each other, while coming together to form some sort of theme or story.
+I recommend songs that tell a story, which most theatre songs do.
+Folk and country are also story based, but rock & pop songs sometimes are very redundant in a cabaret setting.
+I also recommend doing a comedy song (or 2) or at least one uptempo; one ballad is fine, but I would say don’t do two.
+However, it is your show, and if you are dead set on your set, that’s fine.

-Some previous choices: “Isn’t This Better” into “Bring on the Men” –> Soft, sad ballad about breaking up into a fun, fierce uptempo about sleeping around as a consequence.
+Some previous story sets: “Isn’t This Better” into “Bring on the Men” –> Soft, sad ballad about breaking up into a fun, fierce uptempo about sleeping around as a consequence.

 “Times Like This” into “A Trip to the Library” –> Contemplative, comic ballad about being alone and loving one’s dog into uptempo about finding true love at the library.